Skip to main content

 Binary Arithmetic

-Since everything at the assembly level is just binary, it's important to understand how binary arithmetic works and how different cases are handled here.
+At the assembly level, everything is just binary.
+It helps to know how binary arithmetic works and how it handles different cases.

 This means, what's carry-out for one position is the carry-in for the next position.